mlcommons/mlcube_examples/README.md

    MLCube [documentation](https://mlperf.github.io/mlcube/getting-started/mnist/) provides additional details.
 2. [Hello World](./hello_world) MLCube is a simple exampled described in this [tutorial](https://mlperf.github.io/mlcube/getting-started/hello-world/).
-3. [EMDenoise](./emdenoise) MLCube downloads data and trains a deep convolutional neural network.
+3. [EMDenoise](./emdenoise) MLCube downloads data and trains a deep convolutional neural network for Electron Microscopy Benchmark.
 This MLCube can only run the Docker container.
    The [README](./emdenoise/README.md) file provides instructions on how to run it.